-- Prime Minister of Pakistan, Nawaz Sharif was disqualified for lifetime by Supreme Court of Pakistan founding him guilty of corruption charges
+- Prime Minister of Pakistan, Nawaz Sharif was disqualified from office for life by Supreme Court of Pakistan after finding him guilty of corruption charges.

-- Asiana Airlines Flight 991, a Boeing 747-400F freighter, develops an in flight fire in the cargo hold.
-The flight attempts to divert to Jeju International Airport, but crashes into the sea South-West of Jeju island, killing both crew members on board.
+- While flying from Seoul, South Korea to Shanghai, China, Asiana Airlines Flight 991 develops an in-flight fire in the cargo hold.
+The Boeing 747-400F freighter attempts to divert to Jeju International Airport, but crashes into the sea South-West of Jeju island, killing both crew members on board.

 - Airblue Flight 202 crashes into the Margalla Hills north of Islamabad, Pakistan, killing all 152 people aboard.
 It is the deadliest aviation accident in Pakistan history and the first involving an Airbus A321.

-- The Provisional Irish Republican Army calls an end to its thirty-year-long armed campaign in Northern Ireland.
+- The Provisional Irish Republican Army calls an end to its thirty-year-long armed campaign against British rule in Northern Ireland.

 - Nine coal miners trapped in the flooded Quecreek Mine in Somerset County, Pennsylvania, are rescued after 77 hours underground.

-- Australian Ian Thorpe becomes the first swimmer to win six gold medals at a single World Championship.
+- Australian Ian Thorpe becomes the first swimmer to win six gold medals at a single World Championship meeting.

 - The remains of a prehistoric man are discovered near Kennewick, Washington.
 Such remains will be known as the Kennewick Man.

-- The 1984 Summer Olympics officially known as the games of the XXIII were opened in Los Angeles.
+- Olympic Games: Games of the XXIII Olympiad: The summer Olympics were opened in Los Angeles.

 - The Tangshan earthquake measuring between 7.8 and 8.2 moment magnitude flattens Tangshan in the People's Republic of China, killing 242,769 and injuring 164,851.

 - Spetsgruppa A, Russia's elite special force, was formed.